 - 1. One-Touch Door Open Button.
-Push to open door. - 2.
-Door Safety Lock System.
-The oven will not operate unless the door is securely closed. - 3.
-Window with Metal Shield.
+Push to open door. - Door Safety Lock System.
+The oven will not operate unless the door is securely closed. - WIndow with Metal Shield.
 Shield prevents microwaves from escaping.
 It is designed as a screen to allow you to view food as it cooks. - 4.
 Glass Turntable.
 This turntable turns food as it cooks for more even cooking.
 It must be in the oven during operation for best cooking results.
-See pages 8, 12, and 16 for more details.
+See pages 8, 12, and 27 for more details. - 5.
+Turntable Support (under turntable). - Control Panel.
+Touch pads on this panel to perform all functions.
+See pages 14 and 15 for more information. - 7.

-- 5. Turntable Support (under turntable). - 6.
-Timer Knob.
-Use this knob to set the time you want to cook, defrost, or keep food warm.
-See page 15 for more information. - Cook Function Knob.
-Use this knob to set the microwave oven to cook at one of three cook powers, to defrost, or to keep food warm.
-See page 14 for more information. - 8.
 Light.
-Automatically turns on when door is opened or when oven is operating. - 9.
+Automatically turns on when door is opened or when oven is operating. - 8.
+Cooking Guide Label. - 9.
 Model and Serial Number Plate (on back).